Venezuela

 Mil

-(chairman of the military commission,
+(chairman of military commission, in rebellion)

 12 Apr 2002 - 13 Apr 2002 Pedro Francisco